-Letters are written to the editor in order to express concern over particular issues or to highlight core issues in society.
+A letter to the editor is a formal letter that expresses one’s concern over particular issues or to highlight core issues in society.
 These letters are usually written to the editors of newspapers or magazines.

 - Writing a Letter to the Editor

 - Examples of Letter to the Editor

 - Sample Letter to the Editor to Highlight the Effects of Air Pollution

 - Sample Letter to the Editor of a Newspaper to Highlight the Issue of Open Manholes

 - Letter to the Editor Example for Students on Conduction of Offline Examinations amidst the Increasing COVID Rates

 - Sample Letter to the Editor Regarding Frequent Breakdown of Electricity